Lenny Kaye, Marc Weinstein, Patti Smith

 "I am much more an artist type and a people person.
 We cover very different and crucial sides of the business and don’t tread much on each others territory; that is part of our success in staying together all these years.
 I defer to him on many matters, and he defers to me when it comes to the design issues the people and the culture."
 However, the respectful pair both melded on the inventory, buying every desirable collection they could find before they opened for example.

 "Our idea was always to create an all-encompassing trading post with both new and used records- ideally about a 50/50 proportion.
 Large collections, estates and inventories were always our specialities.
 We brought in so many unique and out-of-print records daily that any regulars always knew that they would find more items that they want than they can afford!"
-He smiles.
+He beams.

 Lana Del Rey